icefoxen/rfcs/rfcs/00001-distributed-identity.md

- * The hashes aren't SUPER human readable, which is potentially problematic... if someone's identity is `joe@QmT78zSuBmuS4z925WZfrqQ1qHaJ56DQaTfyMUF7F8ff5o` then it may be possible to realtively easily forge an object with an IPFS hash `QmT78...ff5o` that is easy to visually mistake for the proper hash.
+ * The hashes aren't SUPER human readable, which is potentially problematic... if someone's identity is `joe@QmT78zSuBmuS4z925WZfrqQ1qHaJ56DQaTfyMUF7F8ff5o` then it may be possible to relatively easily forge an object with an IPFS hash `QmT78...ff5o` that is easy to visually mistake for the proper hash.

-Most of these functions require some sort of updateable database or other method of indirection, which IPFS cannot provide.
+Most of these functions require some sort of updateable database or other method of indirection, which IPFS cannot provide on its own.
 This is intended to be the topic of a future RFC which will provide an updateable way to associate a name (for example, one linked to a domain name, such as `joe@example.com`) to an identity stored in IPFS.

 The other downside with a fully-distributed system is that sometimes having an identity backed by a particular domain/institution is